 Companies with large numbers of staff in the area include Bournemouth University, Cobham plc, Sunseeker International and BAE Systems.
 There is also a substantial military presence in the county.

-Dorset's ports - Weymouth, Portland and Poole - and smaller harbours offer opportunities to staff who would like to work in tourism or trade.
+Dorset's ports, such as Weymouth, Portland and a number of smaller harbours, offer opportunities to staff who would like to work in tourism or trade.
 A recent estimate found around 37,500 people are employed by the county's tourist industry.
 Data shows the area had 3.2 million British and 326,600 overseas visitors (2008 figures), who spent £1,458 million.